 BANT SaaS sales methodology

 BANT is a very common sales methodology.
 It works on four simple hurdles to qualify a customer.
-Does the customer have budget to purchase what you’re selling, do they have the authority to make a decision on this, do they have a substantial need for the product that you’re offering and what is their timeline.
+Does the customer have a budget to purchase what you’re selling, do they have the authority to decide on this, do they have a substantial need for the product that you’re offering and what is their timeline?

-Each of these things are questions that the account executive need to find the answers for.
-The answers to these questions will help to clearly identify if there is a sales opportunity with the customer you are talking to or if the conversation is a waste of time.
+Each of these things are question that the account executive needs to find the answers to.
+The answers to these questions will help to identify if there is a sales opportunity with the customer you are talking to or if the conversation is a waste of time.